Shashinda1212/SAD-Project/README.md

 # SAD-Project

-Change branch to master to get the project
+Change the branch to master to get the project